Puma Spotlight 2017-18

 Heritage speakers generally are those who have been exposed to Spanish regularly in their homes.
 Already bilingual, though sometimes missing formal Spanish instruction, typical Spanish language classes aren't a good fit.

 'It's not engaging for a second-language learner,' said Elizabeth Leach, who co-teaches the class with Evelyn Firman.
 'We want to harness student strengths in English and Spanish.
-We're letting them use what they already know so being bilingual feels like an asset rather than a challenge.' "
+We're letting them use what they already know so being bilingual feels like an asset rather than a challenge.' " Read more in the article.

 The Speech and Debate season began with Peak to Peak students showing their prowess.
 Over the Thanksgiving break several students celebrated success at the Castle Classic meet.